chrissygonzalez/udacity-fewd-project4/README.md

 - Compare to the original (in _original > views > pizza.html).
 On my machine, the original takes around 84.64ms to resize pizzas.

 ####Optimizations Used
-- Changed querySelectorAll to getElementsByClassNam.
+- Changed querySelectorAll to getElementsByClassName.
 - Saved reference to the pizzaContainers instead of searching for them within the loop.
 - Deleted the whole determineDx function and used sizeSwitcher to set percentage size for the pizzas instead.